moliver28/research-handbook/content/handbook/marketing/digital-experience/marketing-cookie.md

 * The `gitlab_user` cookie determines if a user has an active sesssion within the GitLab product.
 If they do, this cookie will be present.

-* The `gitlab_tier` cookie contains information for which tier a user belongs to (Free, Premium, Ultimate).
+* The `gitlab_tier` cookie contains information for which unique tiers a user belongs to (Free, Premium, and/or Ultimate).
 This is the only user data that is being passed. **No other user data is passed**.
+  * Note that this cookie is in active development.
+This is the desired behavior.
+It currently includes owners of namespaces, but will expand to all users.

 This implementation is on the [GitLab product project](https://gitlab.com/gitlab-org/gitlab) for the Enterprise Edition of the product.
 Thus, it will exist in the `gitlab.com` domain, and it will propagate down to all project subdomains, including about.gitlab.com.
 The cookies do not work in review apps for other projects such as within Buyer Experience or Blog, so keep that in mind when developing for personalization in the Digital Experience team.
 If you want to verify that features are being rolled out appropriately, reach out to Matketing Analytics to see if the breakdown looks correct from their end.